 Are Viruses really causing the symptoms?

-I’d like to argue that it’s not that far-fetched that microbes (viruses, bacteria, fungi, etc.) play an essential role in our body.
+I’d like to argue that it’s not that far-fetched to understand microbes (viruses, bacteria, fungi, etc.) playing an essential role in our body.

 Let’s look at recent discoveries: